 Both methods the debt snowball and debt avalanche have their own importance.
 Because if you have a large amount of income and can afford to pay big amounts in debt payments.
 Then debt avalanche is the best option.

-But for some peoples, this is not the right option.
+But for some people, this is not the right option.
 They need a psychological and motivational push to pay off debt.
-So the snowball method is right for that type of peoples.
-It is another thing that the snowball method costs you more interest over time and takes longer to pay.
+So the snowball method is right for that type of people.
+Another thing is that the snowball method costs you more interest over time and takes longer to pay.

 Related Post: How to Avoid Debt to Make Yourself Financially Strong

 Frequently asked questions about the debt snowball technique